murdockma/sample/readme.md

 The entire script is written in Python using packages like Pandas and NumPy.

 Confidential information has been removed or masked with arbitrary values.

+The script is contained in the .py file and an example of the output is contained in the .png file.